El Camino Real (California): Modern highway and street routes

 Some older local roads that parallel these routes also have the name.
 Mission Street in San Francisco does correspond to the commemorative route.
 An unpaved stretch of the old road has been preserved just east of Mission San Juan Bautista; this section of road runs parallel to the San Andreas Fault, which can be clearly seen where the ground drops several feet.
 Many streets throughout California bear the name of the road, often with scant relation to the original.

 A section of the old mission road, El Camino Real fronts the Rios-Caledonia Adobe in San Miguel.
 This road served stagecoaches and then was paved as part of the original US 101 highway.

-The route through San Mateo and Santa Clara counties is designated as State Route 82, and some stretches of it are named El Camino Real.
-The old road is part of the de Anza route, located a few miles east of Route 101.
+The route through the San Mateo and Santa Clara counties is designated as State Route 82, and some stretches of it are named El Camino Real.
+The old road is part of the de Anza route, located a few miles west of Route 101.